WithoutInternetTechnology/wit-android-sdk/readme.md

 ![alt tag](https://raw.githubusercontent.com/WithoutInternetTechnology/wit-android-sdk/master/android-sdk%20banner.png)

-# WIT Android SDK alpha 0.1.0
+# WIT Android SDK *alpha* 0.1.0

+*Please be patient :) this is a very early SDK*

+## Issues

+Use Github Issues to file bugs and weird problems.

+# WIT Android SDK

 WIT Android SDK is a library to give fallback connectivity to mobile Apps.
 Using WIT SDK you can do any kind of HTTP Requests.